RichardTMiles/Singleton/README.md

     `methods`
     `storage`

-- When using `Psr\Skeleton` the following functions are made avalible:
+- When using `Psr\Skeleton` the following functions are made available:

     `getInstance`
     `__callStatic`